ArcestiaBot/arcestia.github.io/clips.md

 ---
-title: Press
+title: Clips
-excerpt: "Select media clips of Laurensius Jeffrey Chandra in the press talking about open source, open data, and government innovation."
+excerpt: "Select media clips of Laurensius Jeffrey Chandra."
 layout: page
-permalink: /press/
+permalink: /clips/
-id: /press
+id: /clips
 ---

 *I regularly speak with the press about open source, open data, and innovation within government.
 Below are some highlights:*